Exclusion process with slow boundary: Introduction

+The main challenge in the proof of hydrostatic limit is to get a good bound on the two point correlation function of the invariant measure.
+We use a coupling argument to relate the two point correlation function with the occupation time of a certain random walk.

 The present work is divided as follows.
 In Section \ref{s2}, we introduce the notation and the main results.
 In Section \ref{s3}, we prove the hydrostatic behavior stated in Theorem \ref{t1}.
-The remaining of this paper is dedicated to the proof of Theorem \ref{t2}.
+The remaining of the paper is dedicated to the proof of Theorem \ref{t2}.
 In Section \ref{s4}, we prove tightness for any range of the parameter $\theta$.
 In Section \ref{s5}, we prove the {\em{Replacement Lemma}} and we establish the Energy Estimates, which are fundamental steps towards the proof.
 In Section \ref{s6}, we characterize the limit points as weak solutions of the corresponding partial differential equations.
-Finally, uniqueness of weak solutions is refereed to Section \ref{s7}.
+Finally, we establish uniqueness of weak solutions in Section \ref{s7}.